The Guy She Was Interested in Wasn't a Guy at All: Main

-A nerdy high school girl and classmate of Aya who also has an interest in rock music and works part-time at the record store with her uncle.
-To maintain anonymity during work, she wears unisex clothing, a face mask, and contacts in place of her glasses and school uniform, causing her to be mistaken for a boy and be dubbed by Aya and her friends as Onii-san (おにーさん).
-After Aya falls for her workplace persona, Mitsuki takes measures for Aya to not connect it with her school persona.
-She also learns how to play the guitar.
+An aloof high school girl and classmate of Aya who also has an interest in rock music and works part-time at the record store with Joe.
+She experienced an introverted upbringing due to her desire to stay true to herself and not compromise on it.
+To maintain anonymity during work, Mitsuki wears a facemask and androgynous clothing in place of her school uniform, causing her to be mistaken for a guy and be dubbed by Aya and her friends as Onii-san.
+After Aya falls for Onii-san, she takes measures for Aya to not figure out her identity at school.
+Eventually, as time passes, Mitsuki also falls for Aya and becomes confident in expressing her true self to her, allowing them to begin dating.
+She also learns how to play the electric guitar, which she would utilize to compose her own songs.